 From time-to-time you might notice that statistics are gathered on partitions that have not been subject to any DML changes.
 Why is this?
 There are a number of reasons:

 Bullet point "2" has some implications.
 The database tracks how columns are used in query predicates and stores this information in the data dictionary (sys.col_usage$).
 It uses this information to help it figure out which columns will benefit from a histogram to improve query cardinality estimates and, as a result, improve SQL execution plans.
-If column usage changes, then the database might choose to re-gather statistics and create a new histogram.
+If column usage changes and you are using METHOD_OPT with 'SIZE AUTO', then the database might choose to re-gather statistics and create a new histogram.
+It will be rare event and will eventually cease, but I know that some customers like to prevent this possibility by specifying histograms fully:

 For locally partitioned index statistics, we first check their corresponding table partitions (or subpartitions).
 If the table (sub)partitions have fresh statistics and the index statistics have been gathered after the table (sub)partition-level statistics, then they are considered fresh and their statistics are not regathered.